Kylieeee14/Database-project/README.md

 # Database-project
-The database is designed by using Microsoft SQL Server which allows user to store, update, delete, clean, and visualize the data.
+This is a database that designed by using Microsoft SQL Server which allows user to store, update, delete, clean, and visualize the data.